nachocaru/xaprb.com/content/blog/2008-08-01-how-to-leave-a-program-running-after-you-log-out.md

 title: How to leave a program running after you log out
 date: "2008-08-01"
 permalink: /2008/08/01/how-to-leave-a-program-running-after-you-log-out/
-description:
-  - "Explains how to run a program in the background so it doesn't exit when you disconnect."
-categories:
-  - GNU/Linux
-  - Sys Admin
-  - Tools
-tags:
-  - Bash
-  - disown
-  - LISP
-  - nohup
-  - screen
 ---
 Have you ever run a command on a Unix-like system and then realized it'll take a really long time, and you want to log out of the computer and leave it running?
 Or maybe you've connected over SSH to a remote server and executed a command that will take a while, and you're really worried that your network connection will fail and kill the command.